purplefox-learning/starter-sample-application/README.txt

-This sample application is the minimum set to get an java application started
+This sample application is the minimum set to develop an java application

 to compile-test, run "gradle test" to compile-test-build, run "gradle build"